cabforum/smime/SBR.md

 * The CA MAY verify the address (but not the identity) of the Applicant using a utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

 The CA SHALL internally document the accepted reference sources, including a description of the documents or Attestations accepted as supplementary evidence.

+9. **Mobile Driver License (mDL)**

+If mDL is used as evidence, the CA or RA SHALL only accept an mDL that:

+* Whose Issuing Authority is authorized by the relevant government or jurisdiction to issue driving licences in accordance with applicable law;
+* Conforms to ISO/IEC 18013-5 for the mDL application interface and data model;
+* Implements the authentication and integrity mechanisms specified in ISO/IEC 18013-5, including the Mobile Security Object (MSO) signed by the Issuing Authority's Document Signer certificate;
+* Supports validation through the verification protocols defined in ISO/IEC 18013-7; and
+* Can demonstrate a valid certificate chain from the Document Signer to an Issuing Authority Certificate that is verifiable through the issuing jurisdiction's published trust infrastructure.

+The CA SHALL document and publish information describing the mDL and associated attributes it accepts.

 #### 3.2.4.2 Validation of individual identity